dannyjackson/BioinformaticsWorkshop/README.md

 ## Walk-in Activity

-As you walk in, write out answers to the following questions:
+As you walk in, open a digital note taking app (Word or VSCode or Notes etc.) and write out answers to the following questions:

 1. What projects are you working on currently?
 Write them in a list.
 2. For each of the above projects, describe the data type.